 Hampton Roads Virginia is threatened by three different forces.
 While global isostatic adjustment from the last Ice Age is around .04 inches per year, that rate of drop is still among the fastest in the world.
 The second problem is sea level rise, contributing around another .08 inches per year.
 But at about .11 inches per year, the single biggest contributor is groundwater pumping from the massive Potomac aquifer.

 In an area this flat, those fractions of an inch add up.
 The area suffers frequent flooding, as well as saltwater intrusion into both the aquifer and into delicate wetlands that are in danger of being inundated.

 Ted Henifin is the general manager of the Hampton Roads Sanitation District.
 A few years ago, his team started to wonder if there was a better use for the wastewater that they were processing and dumping into the mouth of the Chesapeake.
 “It’s not like the water we put back into the waterways is used by anyone else, or even needed,” he says.

 So what if they could use the water for something of value?
 That train of thought led to an innovative new project called SWIFT.
-Instead of dumping the water, the project will treat the wastewater – which totals some 150 million gallons each day – to standards that will meet that of drinking water.
+Instead of dumping the water, the project will treat the wastewater – which totals over 100 million gallons each day – to standards that will meet that of drinking water.
 It will also be given the exact same profile, including the salinity, as the groundwater.
 Once it’s been processed, the water will be pumped back into the aquifer.

 The SWIFT project is still starting out, with the goal of getting permits in 2019 and injecting 10-20 million gallons a day by 2023.
 But the models have already found that adding the water can increase pressures as far as Maryland and North Carolina.